kyhomelab/SOC-Automation-Project/README.md

 ![Wazuh](https://i.imgur.com/bV9bXSR.png) <br>

 ## TheHive
+> Configure a VM with at least 4cores of cpu.
+With ElasticSearch you aren't able to start the service if you dont have enough cpu.
+I reconfigured 4 vms trying to fix this.

 1. Same first step of creating Ubuntu VM with same configurations
 2. Connected to the Ubuntu instance through SSH using Azure CLI
 3. Changed root password and ran updates